JalalHasan-22/Travel-Destination/README.md

-# Class 16
+# Class 17

-## React.JS: Building the front-end
+## React.JS: React-Router, useState & useParams

-At first, I hated React 😁 thinking to myself what's the point!!
-But now I see it, this is silly easy and powerfull too.
-I'm still missing a lot of my magic when it comes to the design though, but I'll get there in no time 🦾.
+This task was kinda challenging to be honest, but at the end I was able to finish all the task requirements and that what matters the most.

-This assignment took me around one hour, it was very easy to do since Boshra has already explained the concepts twice.
+This assignment took around three hours until I figuered out how to do it 🙃.